 Gary Heneage – Chief Finance Officer

-With an accountancy background and training, Gary Heneage joined NHS Buckinghamshire CCG as Chief Finance Officer from April 2018.
+With an accountancy background and training, Gary Heneage joined NHS Buckinghamshire CCG as Chief Finance Officer (and QIPP Lead) from April 2018.
 He was previously Head of Finance for NHS England South Central region and as a statutory appointment automatically becomes a voting member of the CCG Governing Body.
-Prior to joining NHS England six years ago, Gary spent a decade as a Chief Finance Officer in the private sector.
+Prior to joining NHS England five years ago, Gary spent a decade as a Chief Finance Officer in the private sector.